–updated as on 4th May, 2019

 By Munmi Phukon- Principal Manager, Vinod Kothari & Company

-The Ministry on 22nd January, 2019, issued a Notification prescribing certain amendments in the Companies (Acceptance of Deposits) Rules, 2014 which have been made effective from the same date.
+The Ministry on 22nd January, 2019, issued a Notification prescribing certain amendments in the Companies (Acceptance of Deposits) Rules, 2014 effective from the same date which have further been amended vide another Notification dated 30th April, 2019 (Subsequent Notification).
 Undoubtedly, the amendments are of much significance.
 However, what remained unrevealed is, the intent.

 What do these amendments talk about?

 The amendments are requiring reporting of the following by the companies with the Registrar-

 - A one- time return which will give the details of the outstanding receipt of money or loan which have not been considered as deposits as per Rule 2(1)(c) of the Rules.
 For this, the period of such receipt of money or loan has to be considered from 1st April, 2014 till 31st March, 2019 (earlier this date was the date of publication of the Notification in the Gazette i.e. 22nd January, 2019) and which are outstanding as on the said date.
 The reporting has to be made within 90 days from 31st March, 2019 as per the subsequent Notification.

 - A periodic return which will give the details of particulars of transactions which are not considered as deposits as per Rule 2(1)(c) of the Rules within 30th June of every year containing details as on 31st

 Which all companies will get hit by the amendments?

 Seemingly, the amendments will hit almost all companies irrespective of the status thereof i.e. public or private, as it is almost impossible to not having any receipt of money which will not fall under the list of Rule 2(1)(c).
 However, the same exclude a Government company from the reporting requirement.

 Whether the amendments will apply to banking companies, NBFCs etc.?